bitquery/graphql-docs/docs/Schema/Polygon/address.md

 The `address` allows us to retrieve information about a specific address including any smart contract.

 Therefore, this api can be helpful to get the initial supply and other attributes of any token.
+Polygon (Matic) shares the EVM address model with Ethereum: the address API returns MATIC balance, annotations, balance history, and—for contracts—token metadata, protocol type, and on-chain attributes.
+Use it for wallet interfaces, token-supply lookups, and contract verification on Polygon's low-fee network before diving into transfer or DEX data.

 Here is an example that demonstrates how to retrieve basic information about the USDT Token smart contract: